Skip to content

 Parameters:

-- Parent element ID as
+• Parent element ID as uuid from path

-from path - List of child elements to link to the parent in JSON body
+• List of child elements to link to the parent in JSON body

-- WorkerRun ID in JSON body
+• WorkerRun ID in JSON body

 Checks:

-. - parent & children must
+2. parent & children must

-- all exist
+• all exist

-- be set in the same corpus
+• be set in the same corpus

-- The child elements must not have any grandchildren as this is unsupported; this check is critical as the situation would become incomprehensible afterwards.
+1. The child elements must not have any grandchildren as this is unsupported; this check is critical as the situation would become incomprehensible afterwards.
 This must be documented in the API.

-- Adding the new parent should not create any cycle (none of the child IDs must be contained in any of the paths)
+2. Adding the new parent should not create any cycle (none of the child IDs must be contained in any of the paths)

 Workflow:

-) - Extend them by adding the parent (in memory, no request)
+2. Extend them by adding the parent (in memory, no request)

-) - Index orderings by path (using a hash method on path, in memory, no request)
+4. Index orderings by path (using a hash method on path, in memory, no request)

-for each of these paths + children, using orderings & offset from children (in memory, no request) - UPSERT these ElementPaths, using the ordering as the only field to update in case of conflicts
+6. UPSERT these ElementPaths, using the ordering as the only field to update in case of conflicts

-is the magic part here, we'll only update the ordering on conflicts: this means a child already present will get its position updated at the end of the stack.
+The UPSERT is the magic part here, we'll only update the ordering on conflicts: this means a child already present will get its position updated at the end of the stack.
 This should also be documented in the API.

 POC

-This will need to be implemented in a serializer's validate
+This will need to be implemented in a serializer's validate and create methods while avoiding stale reads and N+1 queries.

 from arkindex.documents.models import Element, ElementPath